 A Piuma Tourer builder, confirmed the suitability of the name, by flying from Venice to Sicily one year (more than 1250 km) and from Venice to Paris another year (more than 900 km), confirming that even with small motor gliders are I can do great

 trips.
-Various Piuma are still under construction, while others are already been completed in Italy and abroad (look the builders gallery); the positive reactions of the manufacturers have been a source of great satisfaction.
+A lot of Piuma are still under construction, while others are already been completed in Italy and abroad (look the builders gallery); the positive reactions of the builders have been a source of great satisfaction.

 The Italian C.A.P.
 (E.A.A.
 Chapter 459) gave two prizes for the best ultralight project and the best achievement during the Carpi meeting of 1997 (prize "Giancarlo Maestri") and 1999 "(Caproni Cup").

-Even the elevators cross follow the approach of the one seat Piuma Evolution; this form, although slightly less efficient than the T elevators, allows you to lighten up the tail to the benefit of ease of centering without ballast; more detailed information
+Even the elevators cross follow the approach of the one seat Piuma Evolution; this form allows you to lighten up the tail to the benefit of ease of centering without ballast; more detailed information

 on the Piuma Twin Evolution pages.

 All the "Piuma" versions are designed in accordance with the best aeronautical standards and for each “Piuma” the Project Book is provided which contains:

 - The design considerations for the shapes (wings, fin, rudder and elevators, fuselage with the rear engine mounting, etc.), with a lot of drawings of the fuselage, wings, tail, etc.